BennyOe/arch_install/readme.md

 ### Install Modes that are supported
 - UEFI
-- Bios (No Dualboot with Windows)
+- Bios (No Dualboot with Windows no nvme)
 - SDA HDD controller
-- Nvme controller
+- Nvme controller (only UEFI)

 The patches applied to the Suckless programms can be found in the depending repositories below.